 But Le Chourineur happened to be a butcher and a murderer.
 So I immediately examined both my recent and distant past and realized I do not entirely fit into this consumer’s profile.
 Therefore I decided to put Ropa vieja on hold for better times when I truly qualify for it.

-We continued our search for food and booze and stumbled upon a restaurant called El cerdo que rie, which literally translates as The laughing pig.
+I continued my search for food and booze and stumbled upon a restaurant called El cerdo que rie, which literally translates as The laughing pig.
 I have to admit such a happy mood coming from the pig’s side made me a little suspicious.
 Maybe he knows something I don’t or ecstasy is part of its daily nutrition.

 Bam!
 In your face!

-It seemed like we were attracting some quirky gastronomical karma.
+It seemed like I was attracting some quirky gastronomical karma.

 “I am huuuuungryyyyyy!
 If I don’t eat something now I will fall into a coma.”